 - Work in hot or cold areas since HVAC systems are usually outdoors.

-- Work evenings, weekends and overtime throughout peak demand.
+- Work evenings, weekends and overtime during peak demand.

-It’s a great career choice if you want to:
+It’s an excellent first career if you prefer to:

 - Avoid a lot of student debt.

-- Have job security because the HVAC industry can't be outsourced.
+- Have job security since HVAC positions can't be outsourced.

-Is HVAC a Stressful Job?
+Is HVAC a Difficult Job?

 Is HVAC Hard on Your Body?